OleVik/grav-plugin-presentation/README.md

 **Note:** The polling approach needs a stable server to work, more so than Grav itself.
 It has been tested extensively with PHP 7.1 and 7.2, running on Caddy Server and with PHP's built-in server, with a fairly standard production-setup of PHP.
 If your server-connection crashes with a 502 error -- usually with the error "No connection could be made because the target machine actively refused it.", it is because PHP is set up to forcibly time out despite being long-polled.

+### Including

+A Presentation-shortcode is available for embedding a presentation in another Page; `[presentation="route/to/presentation"]`.
+This creates an iFrame with the presentation in it.

 ## Contributing

 ### PHP Code Standards